hackclub/hackclub/workshops/weather_app/README.md

 }
 ```

-The `drop-shadow()` CSS function applies a drop shadow effect to the card we have created.
-For more information regarding `webkit-filter` refer to the [Mozzila Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/drop-shadow)

-We will add some properties to our heading by1 adding the following code:
+Then, we will add some properties to our heading by adding the following code:

 ```css
 h1 {